raspberrypi/documentation/remote-access/vnc/README.md

 To complete either a direct or cloud connection, you must authenticate to VNC Server.

 If you're connecting from the [compatible VNC Viewer app](https://www.realvnc.com/download/viewer/) from RealVNC, enter the user name and password you normally use to log in to your user account on the Raspberry Pi.
 By default, these credentials are `pi` and `raspberry`.
+If you see an error that reads "cannot currently show the desktop", this means that there is currently no display enabled on the Raspberry Pi, and the graphical desktop is therefore not running.
+In this case it is recommended that you use the [virtual desktop mode](#virtual).

 If you're connecting from a non-RealVNC Viewer app, you'll first need to downgrade VNC Server's authentication scheme, specify a password unique to VNC Server, and then enter that instead.
 * If you are in front of your Raspberry Pi and can see its screen, open the VNC Server dialog on your Raspberry Pi, select `Menu` > `Options` > `Security`, and choose `VNC password` from the `Authentication` dropdown.